Swirrl/tripod/README.md

 ## Finders and criteria

         # A Tripod::Criteria object defines a set of constraints for a SPARQL query.
-        # It doens't actually do anything against the DB until you run resources, first, or count on it.
+        # It doesn't actually do anything against the DB until you run resources, first, or count on it.
         # (from Tripod::CriteriaExecution)

         Person.all #=> returns a Tripod::Criteria object which selects all resources of rdf_type http://person